Building Better Customer Experience

 • CSR and community engagement initiatives aimed at supporting and improving the well-being of communities surrounding AMATA City Chonburi Industrial Estate.

-Community Care Activities / Projects
+• Community Care Activities / Projects

-Objective: To establish a collaborative network on corporate social responsibility (CSR) among industrial operators, healthcare providers, educational institutions, and AMATA, with a focus on jointly caring for and developing communities surrounding the AMATA City Rayong Industrial Estate.
+• Objective: To establish a collaborative network on corporate social responsibility (CSR) among factory operators, healthcare providers, educational institutions, and AMATA, with a focus on jointly caring for and developing communities surrounding the AMATA City Rayong Industrial Estate.
 The Club aims to promote knowledge on CSR activities and community engagement to foster sustainable development.
 It also supports each participating organization in conducting CSR activities more effectively and systematically.

-Membership: 108 factory operators in AMATA City Rayong Industrial Estate, representing 2% of all factory operators in the estate.
+• Membership: 125 factory operators in AMATA City Rayong Industrial Estate, representing 23.85% of all factory operators in the estate.

 Customer Needs and Expectations